Louis Xavier de Fitte de Soucy

 Louis Xavier de Fitte de Soucy (or Defitte; 28 February 1775 – 29 September 1840) was a French landowner, a diplomat during the French First Republic and First French Empire, and a deputy during the July Monarchy.
+He was the son of François Louis and Renée Suzanne de Soucy, an intimate of King Louis XVI and Marie Antoinette, who had been governess to their children.

 Early years

 Louis Xavier Defitte was born on 28 February 1775 in Vitry-sur-Seine, Val-de-Marne.

 His family had long belonged to the noblesse de robe of Paris and included officials in finance and also members of the army.

 The first record is of Pierre de Ficte, or de Fitte, of Bruyères-le-Châtel, seigneur de Soucy, a treasury official in 1552–67 and secretary of King Henry III of France before 1580.